syncfusion-content/flutter-docs/Flutter/datagrid/overview.md

 * **Accessibility** - The DataGrid can easily be accessed by screen readers.
 * **Right to Left (RTL)** - Right-to-left direction support for users working in RTL languages like Hebrew and Arabic.
 * **Footer** - Show an additional row that can be displayed below to last row.
 Widgets can also be displayed in the footer row.
-* **Editing** - Allows users to edit cell values.
-An editor widget can be loaded based on the column type to edit cell values.